creativescala/creative-scala/book/src/pages/cycles/fun.md

   Image.circle(100 + 24*n).strokeColor(Color.red)

 val redCircles: Image =
-  concentricShapes(10, redCircle _)
+  concentricShapes(10, redCircle)
 ```

 @:figure{ img = "./red-black-circles.svg", key = "#fig:cycles:red-black-circles", caption = "Black and Red Concentric Circles" }

-You might notice two things about this example: we're not using function composition, and we duplication in the definitions.
+You might notice two things about this example: we're not using function composition, and we have duplication in the definitions.
 In both cases we draw circles, but they differ in color.
-No problem.
 This feels like a problem we can solve with function composition.
 Let's give it a go.